Arize-ai/phoenix/app/README.md

 pnpm run dev
 ```

 Before running the script above you should configure your running environment by creating a `.env` file in the root of the project.
+You can find an example of the `.env` file in the `.env.example` file.

 Depending on what flows you are trying to build features for, you may want to adjust the scripts block within the (package.json)[./package.json] file so that the server is serving the appropriate fixture data.